Lidia Zavadsky: Early life

-Lidia Zavadsky (originally Felicia Schindler) was born in 1937 in Drohobych, Poland (today Ukraine).
+Lidia Zavadsky (originally Felicia Schindler) was born in 1937 in Drohobycz, Poland (today Drohobych, Ukraine).
 When she was 2 years old her father was exiled to Siberia and later was recruited to the Red Army and his traces were lost.
 After the Nazi invasion she stayed with her mother in the Drohobycz ghetto.
 After the end of the ghetto they hid in a cellar for two years.
-Towards the end of World War II they were taken to Wroclaw, Poland.
+Towards the end of World War II they were taken to Wrocław, Poland.
 There her mother remarried and gave birth to her half-brother in 1946.

 In 1958 her family immigrated to Israel while she stayed in Poland.
 She graduated in law studies at the University of Wrocław.
 After graduation she joined her family in 1961.
 In Israel she found difficulties in adapting and could not use her academic skills for employment.
 As a result, she worked in cleaning and soon felt discontented, turning to the Polish embassy to ask for a permit to return.
 There she met a young man Pyotr who came with the same purpose.
 They found support in each other and decided to stay in Israel and start a new career in art studies at the Bezalel Academy.

 Due to the lack of a sculpture studies department at Bezalel Academy, she opted to study in the ceramics department instead.
 During those days the department was focused on pottery.
 She supported her studies through cleaning the department's works, as well as restoring pottery at archaeological digs.

 In 1966 her elder daughter was born followed by her son in 1977.